zrrrzzt/opengov-meetings/README.md

 A Node.js module for connecting to the [360 OpenGov Meetings](https://campaigns.tieto.com/nb/360#public) solution from [Tieto](https://www.tieto.no).

 This API is based on screenscraping and far from rock solid.

 It is however the best solution I've found so far to integrate 360 OpenGov Meetings with other systems.

+This module supports the newest version of OpenGov.
+For previous versions stick to `v4.1.1`.

 ## Installation